NHAS/aerohive-autoroot/README.md

 Generate allows you to generate a list of possible passwords for the service accounts, if you have the mac address.
 I found it wasnt feasible to bruteforce the OpenSSH, due to you still having to attempt 1 million guesses.

 The readfile functionality requires you to have access to the web portal on the device, and will allow you to read any file off the device (as the web server is running as root).

-Some other work done on these devices can be found here: https://github.com/eriknl/CVE-2020-16152 This utilises another PHP bug to gain immediate shell execution on the device.

 # Limitations